 1.INTRODUCTION

-The world’s population now increasingly urban, with more than half living in urban areas.
-Urban population has outnumbered the rural with the share 54.29 per cent (3.9 billion) globally (2016).
-In India as well, the urban population escalated to 35 per cent in 2020 from a miniscule 18 per cent in 1960 (Batty, 2015; World Bank, 2017).
-Besides, the population of the urban areas is expected to grow to nearly 60 and 40 per cent in the world and India respectively by 2030 (First Post, 2014).
+The world’s population is now increasingly urban, with more than half living in urban areas.
+Urban population has out-numbered the rural one with the share 54.29% (3.9 billion) globally (2016).
+In India as well, the urban population escalated to 35% in 2020 from a miniscule 18% in 1960 (Batty, 2015; World Bank, 2017).
+Besides, the population of urban areas is expected to grow to nearly 60% and 40% in the world and India, respectively by 2030 (First Post, 2014).

-The 96% of operational holdings in Kerala is below 1 ha.
-Kerala promotes urban agriculture like roof top farming and gardening.
-The majority of urbaner are either senior citizens or part time workers.
-The whole agricultural operations to follow found to be difficult for them since the cropping is at roof top.
-The major constraint is irrigation during summer seasons.
+The 96% of operational holdings in Kerala is below one hectare.
+Kerala promotes urban agriculture like roof-top farming and gardening.
+The majority of urbaner are either senior citizens or part-time workers.
+The whole agricultural operations to follow found to be difficult for them since the cropping is at roof-top.
+The major constraint is especially observed for doing irrigation during summer seasons.
 Minimum of 25 to 200 grow bags were maintained by them.
 During irrigation they will provide large quantity of water which was not measurable from their end.
-During summer the temperature will be high and morning and evening irrigation is must.
-Generally they lack in irrigating the crops which led to wilting of crops and crop loss also occurs.
+During summer season, the temperature will be high and thereby, irrigation during morning and evening hours is must.
+Generally, they lack in irrigating the crops which led to wilting of crops resulting in crop loss too.
 This conventional method of giving water is very ineffective and inefficient.

 Drip irrigation system is the solution for this.
-Drip irrigation (also known as trickle irrigation or micro-irrigation) is an irrigation method that allows precisely controlled application of water and fertilizer by allowing water to drip slowly near the plant roots through a network of valves, pipes, tubing, and emitters.
+Drip irrigation (also known as trickle irrigation or micro-irrigation) is an irrigation method that allows precisely controlled application of water and fertilizer by allowing water to drip near the plant roots through a network of valves, pipes, tubing, and emitters.
 Here most suitable method is automation.

 An automated irrigation system refers to the operation of the system with no or just a minimum of manual intervention beside the surveillance.
 Almost every system (drip, sprinkler, surface) can be automated with help of timers, sensors or computers or mechanical appliances.
-It makes the irrigation process more efficient and workers can concentrate on other important farming tasks.
+It makes the irrigation process more efficient and with this, workers can concentrate on other important farming tasks.
 On the other hand, such a system can be expensive and very complex in its design and may needs experts to plan and implement it.

-2.MATERAILS AND METHODS
+2.MATERIALS AND METHODS

-In micro irrigation sector, manual interventions are automated to perform all operations, starting from watering to fertigation as per prescribed schedule.
-Development of automated system has resulted in lot of developments in crop production like improvement in water saving, increase in crop yield, enhancement in water as well as fertilizer use efficiencies and greater benefit cost ratio as well, in comparison to general micro irrigation system (Suresh, 2010).
-Automated timer based system is comparatively cheaper and hence gaining more popularity than the volume based system (Rajkumar et al, 2008).
+In micro irrigation sector, manual interventions are automated to perform all operations, starting from watering to fertigation as per the prescribed schedule.
+Development of automated system has resulted in lot of developments in crop production like improvement in water saving, increase in crop yield, enhancement in water as well as fertilizer use efficiencies and greater benefit-cost ratio as well, in comparison to general micro irrigation system (Suresh, 2010).
+Automated timer-based system is comparatively cheaper and hence gaining more popularity than the volume-based system (Rajkumar et al., 2008).